harshitagrawal91/VampireNumbers/README.md

 ## 1. How to Run: ##
     1. Go inside project Directory
     2. mix run proj1.exs 100000 200000

 ## 2. Number of Worker & Size of Work Unit:
+ 10 workers are spawned for a range of 1 to 1000000 and 100 workers are spawned for a range of 1000001 to infinity.

+## 3. Number of Worker & Size of Work Unit:
- The program was tested for a lot of combinations and 1/10th chunk of work for range 1 to 1000000 and 1/100th for range 1000000 to infinity was assigned to each process.
+ The program was tested for a lot of combinations and 1/10th chunk of work for range 1 to 1000000 and 1/100th for range 1000001 to infinity was assigned to each process.
 This seemed to give us the most optimized output.

-## 3. Result
+## 4. Result
 Command:- mix run proj1.exs 100000 200000

 Output:-